mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/installing/index.md

 The steps below require [DC/OS Enterprise CLI to be installed](/1.12/cli/enterprise-cli/#installing-the-dcos-enterprise-cli)

 ## <a name="create-a-keypair"></a>Create a key pair
 In this step, a 2048-bit RSA public-private key pair is created using the DC/OS Enterprise CLI.
 Create a public-private key pair and save each value into a separate file within the current directory.
-You can use the [DC/OS Secret Store](/latest/security/ent/secrets/) to secure the key pair.

 ```bash
 dcos security org service-accounts keypair edge-lb-private-key.pem edge-lb-public-key.pem